qiongjiu111/9140Full-Stack/README.md

 My name is Jianing Chu, my student number is 000203959
-# Software Development Skills Full Stack

 This repository contains:
-- Exercise materials
+- Exercise
+- project
 - Learning diary
-- Final MERN-stack project
+- ReadME how to run my project
+- Project video

 The final project can be found inside the Project folder.